Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Introduction and Motivation

-Cold atom experiments have over the last two decades emerged as a very strong contender for the study of fundamental physics and for the simulation of quantum behavior relevant for other branches of physics \citep{bloch2008,Zohar:2015,Saffman:2016,Gross:17,Szigeti:2021}.
-One particular intriguing problem that has been addressed is the quantum many-body problem, which has excited researchers and students over decades.
-It is, however, a distinctly difficult problem, as the complex dynamics such systems show is governed by an exponentially large number of degrees of freedom that can rarely be fully accounted for.
-Nevertheless over the past century many successful approaches were developed, many of which have become textbook material, and intriguing physics has been discovered.
+Over the last two decades ultracold atomic physics has become invaluable in fundamental research and quantum simulations of a number of physical models due to the existence of highly controllable experimental setups \citep{bloch2008,Zohar:2015,Saffman:2016,Gross:17,Szigeti:2021}.
+One particularly intriguing puzzle that is being addressed is the many-body problem, which has excited researchers and students since the dawn of quantum mechanics.
+It is, however, a distinctly difficult problem, as the complex dynamics of multi-particle systems is governed by an exponentially large number of degrees of freedom, which can rarely be fully accounted for.

-While traditionally solid state systems have been the driver of quantum many-body physics, trapped ultracold atoms have recently emerged as a paradigmatic system to study fundamental questions of this area.
-This is due to the large amount of experimental control one can have over these systems as well as their purity, which often makes them amenable to accurate theoretical calculation.
-In particular, the experimental realization of small systems in lower dimensions, that allow for strong correlations and an extensive control over almost all degrees of freedom, boosted this field.
-This progress has made it feasible to study the crossover from few- to many-body physics, providing a route to study quantum-many body systems starting from few-body correlations in a bottom-up approach.

-In addition to their value for contributing to the understanding of the quantum many-body problem, small samples have been recognised as promising systems by themselves, in which, for example, one can \textit{quantum engineer} specific non-classical physics.
+Trapped ultracold atoms are highly controllable and pure.
+This allows for tackling the many-body problem from the directions that are beyond solid state experimental set-ups, which traditionally provide the main motivation for studying many-body physics with cold atoms.
+In particular, the high control of ultracold gases allow for an experimental realization of strongly interacting particles in small samples.
+This progress has made it feasible to study many-body correlations starting from few-body systems in a bottom-up approach, i.e., {\it the crossover from few- to many-body physics}.
+In addition to their value for contributing to the understanding of the many-body problem, small samples have been recognised as promising systems by themselves, in which, for example, one can \textit{engineer quantum} properties on demand.
 The high level of control available in cold atom experiments can be used to explore a diverse range of few-body quantum effects, including the generation and control of entanglement, spin-dependent transport, the dynamical orthogonality catastrophe, few-body quantum `chaos', filamentation processes, dynamical phase separation, interaction-induced tunneling and Josephson-type dynamics, spontaneous droplet formation and many more.